Rising from the Ashes of “Development” | Stories of Radical Ecological Democracy from India and Beyond

 Nandita Bajaj 2:22

 Ashish Kothari is the founder of Kalpavriksh, an Indian nonprofit organization working on environmental and social issues at local, national, and global levels.
-He was trained and subsequently taught at the Indian Institute of Public Administration and coordinated India's National Biodiversity Strategy and Action Plan.
+Ashish taught at the Indian Institute of Public Administration and coordinated India's National Biodiversity Strategy and Action Plan.
 He served on the boards of Greenpeace International and the ICCA consortium of territories and areas conserved by indigenous peoples and local communities.
 He has served as a judge on the International Tribunal on Rights of Nature.
 He's part of the coordination team of the Vikalp Sangam, the Global Tapestry of Alternatives, and Radical Ecological Democracy.
 He is also the co-author or co-editor of several books including Churning the Earth: The Making of Global India; Alternative Futures: India Unshackled; and Pluriverse: A Post-Development Dictionary.
 And now on to today's interview.
 Hello, Ashish, it's wonderful to have you here with us.
 Welcome to our podcast.

 Ashish Kothari 3:31